automl/auto-sklearn/doc/manual.rst

     Optionally, you can measure the ability of this fitted model to generalize to unseen data by providing an optional testing pair (X_test/Y_test).
 For further details, please refer to the Example :ref:`sphx_glr_examples_40_advanced_example_pandas_train_test.py`.
-    Supported formats for these training and testing pairs are: np.ndarray, pd.DataFrame, scipy.sparse.csr_matrix and python lists.

     Regarding the features, there are multiple things to consider:

     * Providing a X_train/X_test numpy array with the optional flag feat_type.
 For further details, you can check the Example :ref:`sphx_glr_examples_40_advanced_example_feature_types.py`.
-    * You can provide a pandas DataFrame, with properly formatted columns.
+    * You can provide a pandas DataFrame with properly formatted columns.
 If a column has numerical dtype, *auto-sklearn* will not encode it and it will be passed directly to scikit-learn. *auto-sklearn* supports both categorical or string as column type.
 Please ensure that you are using the correct dtype for your task.
 By default *auto-sklearn* treats object and string columns as strings and